ninewise/dissertation/umgap/components/fragmentation.md

 ### Protein Fragmentation {#protein-fragmentation-component}

-The UMGAP uses exact string matching on short protein fragments to identify parts of reads and aggregate those into a conclusion for the whole read.
+UMGAP uses exact string matching on short protein fragments to identify parts of reads and aggregate those into a conclusion for the whole read.
 The `umgap prot2tryp` and `umgap prot2kmer` provide such fragmentation.

 The first splits protein sequence into variable length peptides, based on a pattern in the sequence.
-The default pattern is an *in silico* tryptic digest, as the UMGAP originates in a metaproteomics context, where trypsin is *de facto* standard.
+The default pattern is an *in silico* tryptic digest, as UMGAP originates in a metaproteomics context, where trypsin is *de facto* standard.
 The latter yields all overlapping peptides of a fixed length, called *k*-mers.

 #### Usage {#use-fragmentation}